Deploy the Fleet

 Delivering software is scary.
 We need layers of process to feel better.

-We need to nail the fundamentals of speed, innovation, and impact.
-We need to ensure we go fast and innovate but very cautiously to prevent solutions that do not work as designed.
-To do this, we need a “Zero Defects” approach to delivery.
+The organization must execute on the fundamentals of speed, innovation, and impact.
+Delivery must be both fast and cautious to prevent solutions that do not work as designed.
+This requires a “Zero Defects” approach to delivery.

-To maintain “Zero Defects”, centralized control of all DORC™s is critical.
-We need to “slow down to go fast” by ensuring we have an effective inspection process at the end!
+To maintain “Zero Defects,” centralized control of all DORC™s is critical.
+The fleet must “slow down to go fast” by ensuring an effective inspection process at the end.

 All changes should use the READY release process.
 READY stands for: